 This scenic trail leads up and down the high ridges of the Tolleston Dunes, formed about 10,000 years ago when Lake Michigan was 25 feet higher than it is today.
 In just 2.6 miles, this trail in the Indiana Dunes National Lakeshore traverses a number of different, beautiful, and wildlife-rich habitats, including black oak savanna, and remnants of the Great Marsh.

-West Beach & Dunes Succession Trail - Indiana Dunes National Park
+West Beach & Diana Dunes Dare - Indiana Dunes National Park

 376 N. County Line Rd., Gary

 Climb up over 250 stairs for a challenging hike with one of the best views in all the dunes area.
 Once you're at the top, take in expansive views of Lake Michigan and the distant Chicago skyline.
 As the name suggests, this trail is a great place to see ecological dune succession at work.
-Numbered posts along the trail are part of a self-guided interpretive trail.
+Be sure to read the interpretive signs to learn about the local legend, Diana of the Dunes.
 The Dunes Succession Trail links with two others in the national park system, covering a total of 3.6 miles.